Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 Always use adequate contraception when using this medication.
 Do not take this medication if you are pregnant, trying to get pregnant or breastfeeding.

-Tirzepatide has a boxed warning for the risk of thyroid c-cell tumors.
+Tirzepatide has a boxed warning for the risk of thyroid C-cell tumors.
 Studies also show that tirzepatide may increase the risk of gallbladder disease.

 Frequently asked questions